Journey from remote village to being software engineer at Silicon Valley Startup

 Background

 Hi, I am Pankaj Kumar, a senior software back-end engineer at Isima.io, a hyper-converged data platform.
-Before moving forward to a life-changing experience in computer science, I would like to start with a personal life story.
-I am from a remote village named Gopalpur in the Siwan district of Bihar, where I completed primary and secondary education from my village government school.
+Before delving into my life-changing experience in computer science, I'd like to share a personal story.
+I hail from Gopalpur, a remote village in the Siwan district of Bihar, where I completed my primary and secondary education at the local government school.

-I had no prior knowledge of computers, but I was good at Mathematics.
-So based on the guidance of Super30 seniors, I picked Computer Science and Engineering department at IIT Kanpur as my major.
+Although I had no prior knowledge of computers, I excelled in mathematics.
+Following the advice of Super 30 seniors, I chose to pursue Computer Science and Engineering as my major at IIT Kanpur.

 Motivation For Computer Science